 We recently convened a small group of experienced risk professionals who shared insights from their career paths, including international and U.S. academic and commercial industry appointments.
 The conversation is summarized in 5 takeaways for young professionals to consider:

 Finding the right fit can take time.
-While academic and industry risk analysis research, methods, and programs can serve real-world challenges, changes can happen midstream and shift focus areas and funding.
+While academic and industry risk analysis research, methods, and programs can serve real-world challenges, changes can happen midstream, and shift focus areas and funding.
 It's helpful to remain nimble and continue to network and plan for what's next.

 Expect to wear multiple hats and engage in several disciplines.
 Session participants discussed taking on different industry applications and projects throughout their careers and compared industry and academic environments.
 Industry work has a broader range of requirements and risk professionals in this arena are typically tasked with delivering results faster and providing broader context.
 The academic environment places high priority on publication of research and being cited and establishing a key leadership position for the institution.